 Now you know more about what can cause balance deficits and how physical therapy can help.
 To decrease fall risk, you should invest in footwear that fits properly to increase ankle stability and allows you to lift your feet efficiently.
 Also, make sure your home is free of tripping hazards.
 Dizziness or inner ear issues can be side effects of some medications, so talk to your doctor if you think that might be a possibility.
 For Parkinson’s patients especially, balance can be a huge side effect of the diagnosis, but getting into therapy and perhaps learning to use assistive devices can hugely improve their quality of life.

 At EW Motion Therapy, we work with our patients in a safe, controlled environment, where our therapists can tailor treatment to their specific needs and goals.
 We want to help you feel steady on your feet again so you can seize whatever your day holds.
-If you are interested in physical therapy, click the button below to download Your 20 Physical Therapy Questions, Answered.
+If you are interested in reducing fall risk in your home, click the button below to download our free home safety guide.